2014 Cleveland Browns season: Week 14: vs. Indianapolis Colts

-The Browns’ offense was barely noticeable throughout the contest.
+The Browns' offense was barely noticeable throughout the contest.
 TE Jordan Cameron returned to duty after 5 weeks, leading all Browns receivers with only 41 yds.
-17 of the team's 24 points came off of Colts turnovers, the defense converting two into TD's.
+17 of the team's 24 points came off of Colts turnovers, the defense converting two into TDs.
 Punt and kick coverage teams kept returning fan-favorite KR Joshua Cribbs in check, and traded RB Trent Richardson was held to 30 yds. on 7 carries.
 MLB D'Qwell Jackson had 9 tackles for Indy, but no sacks.
-In the second half, the Browns’ offense failed to convert a single 3rd down (0/6).
-For the fourth consecutive game, Hoyer was dismal, passing 14/31 for 140 yards, 0 TD's, and 2 INT's (the third straight game that Hoyer had 0 TD's and multiple INT's).
+In the second half, the Browns' offense failed to convert a single 3rd down (0/6).
+For the fourth consecutive game, Hoyer was dismal, passing 14/31 for 140 yards, 0 TDs, and 2 INTs (the third straight game that Hoyer had 0 TDs and multiple INTs).
 It was the second game in a row that the Browns failed to win after holding a halftime lead.
 It was only the second time that the Browns lost when holding a 4th quarter lead at any point (the other loss coming to the Ravens in Week 3).

 With the loss, the Browns fell to 7–6 on the season; wins by the Steelers and Ravens would leave the Browns in 4th place in the AFC North.
 It was the first time this season that the Browns lost back-to-back games.

 On December 9, it was announced that Johnny Manziel would start over the struggling Brian Hoyer.
 Starting G Ryan Seymour moved to center, replacing Nick McDonald as the team's 4th center to start a game.
-He was finish the season at that position.
+He finished the season at that position.
 K Billy Cundiff was released from the team on December 13, replaced by Garrett Hartley.